Would you ever guess that a collection of odds and sods can turn into a cool DIY Earring Holder?

 Although I don’t show it here, you can easily punch more holes anywhere on the same card so you can display both drop earrings, like this, and stud earrings too!
 Customize it to suit yourself.

-Repeat all the way around.
+Repeat with adding the magnets and cards all the way around.